St. Francis Xavier X-Men and X-Women

 The St. Francis Xavier X-Men and X-Women are the men's and women's athletic teams that represent St. Francis Xavier University in Antigonish, Nova Scotia, Canada.
-Their primary home turf is Oland Stadium located at the University's campus.
+Their primary home turf is the Amelia Saputo Centre for Healthy Living, located on the University's campus.

 History

 In 1966, the X-Men Football team won the College Bowl (now the Vanier Cup) as top university football team in Canada.
 The X-Men Basketball program has won 3 CIS Championships (1993, 2000, and 2001) and in 2004, the X-Men Hockey team won their first CIS Championship.
 In 2011, the X-Women Hockey team placed 2nd at the CIS Championships in Ottawa and in 2016, the X-Men hockey team were runners-up in the CIS Championships in Halifax.

 In 2006, the X-Women Rugby team became the first female StFX varsity team to win a CIS Championship, as 10-time defending AUS Rugby Champions.
 In 2008, the team placed 2nd at the CIS Championships in Lethbridge, Alberta after capturing their 12th consecutive AUS Championship.
 The team has a total of five National Championships, having won a fifth title in 2016 in Victoria, BC. and 17 consecutive conference championships from 1997 until 2014.

 Between 2006 and 2016 the X-Men Cross Country team won 9 AUS Championships, including 6 consecutively and 2 CIS medals.
 In 2017 it was announced that alumnus, CIS Champion, and Olympian Eric Gillis would become head coach.